zydou/arti/README.md

 Our current Minimum Supported Rust Version (MSRV) is 1.89.

-When increasing this MSRV, we won't require any Rust version released in the last six months.
-(That is, we'll only require Rust versions released at least six months ago.)

-We will not increase MSRV on PATCH releases, though our dependencies might.
+We may increase this MSRV as new Rust versions become available from the upstream Rust project.
+We allow upgrades of our MSRV to Rust X.Y.Z if Rust X.Y.0 was released within the last 7 months.

 We won't increase MSRV just because we can: we'll only do so when we have a reason.
 (We don't guarantee that you'll agree with our reasoning; only that it will exist.)

 ## Roadmap